 Alternate Career Options

 Skills necessary to become a truck driver may help prepare you for jobs in other areas:

 Usually needing a high school diploma or its equivalent, in addition to meeting vision and hearing requirements, bus drivers then obtain a commercial driver's license (CDL) and complete a training program in which they learn to safely transport people on short routes, chartered trips and tours.
 During the 2016-2026 decade, an average growth rate of 6% was predicted for bus drivers by the BLS.
 In 2017, they earned an annual median salary of $33,010, per the BLS.

 Taxi Driver and Chauffeur

 These drivers may not always need a high school diploma and receive brief training while on the job.
 Many areas require these drivers who transport people back and forth from places such as home, shopping malls, airports and workplaces to have a special limousine or taxi license.
-A faster than average employment growth of 13% was projected by the BLS for taxi drivers and chauffeur from 2014-2024.
-Taxi drivers and chauffeurs earned median annual wages of $23,510 in 2015.
+A fast as average employment growth of 5% was projected by the BLS for taxi drivers and chauffeur from 2016-2026.
+Taxi drivers and chauffeurs earned median annual wages of $24,880 in 2017.